Interstate 481

 Interstate 481 (I-481) is an auxiliary Interstate Highway that serves as an eastern bypass of Syracuse, New York, in the US.
-It begins at its parent, I-81, in the city's southern end and travels through the eastern Syracuse suburbs of Jamesville, DeWitt, and Cicero before rejoining I-81 in the suburb of North Syracuse.
-After crossing I-81 in North Syracuse, I-481 continues northwest to Fulton and Oswego as New York State Route 481 (NY 481).
+Its southern end is at its southern interchange with its parent, I-81, in the city of Syracuse and curves east, north and finally west through the Syracuse suburbs of Jamesville, DeWitt and Cicero before terminating at its northern interchange with I-81 near North Syracuse.
+(New York State Route 481 (NY 481) continues as a divided expressway northwest to Clay, Phoenix and Fulton and then predominantly as a two-lane highway to Oswego.)
 I-481 is part of the Veterans Memorial Highway, which extends northward onto NY 481.
+By 2026, I-481 will be decommissioned by a reroute of I-81 onto the freeway.